AmbiqAI/neuralSPOT/docs/Developing_with_NeuralSPOT.md

 2. Develop within that directory, compiling neuralSPOT and feature code as needed.
 This code can be directly deployed and run as a standalone application
 3. When ready to deploy to your application, use `make nestall` to drop in your feature in it's entirety.

-## Developing As a Standalone Application
+## Developing as a Standalone Application

 This approach involves creating a Nest from within neuralSPOT and developing your code within the nest.
 The flow is roughly: